scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Analog singal is converted to bits using a Codec
   - G.711 is a famous codec
   - H264 is a common video streaming codec
-  - Delivered unreliable over UDP
+  - Delivered unreliably over UDP
+  - RTP (another protocol inserted between UDP and the )